11 Car Insurance Hacks Guaranteed to Save You Money

 • Referral discount: If a friend refers you to their insurer, both you and your friend can save money.

-• Affinity discount: Your employer, profession, membership to an organization, or military service might make you eligible for auto insurance discounts.
+• Affinity discount: Your employer, profession, membership organization, or military service might make you eligible for auto insurance discounts.

-• Automatic payment discount: Enroll in auto pay and save.
+• Automatic payment discount: Enroll in auto pay and save on your premium.

 Your auto insurance premium is based on the coverage levels you choose for your vehicle.
 Opting for a lower coverage level instantly lowers your rates, so it’s smart to re-evaluate your coverage levels occasionally.
 But remember, you must have the minimum amount of coverage to meet your state-mandated requirements for coverage types and limits.